 The book is about the childhood experiences of fraternal twins, whose lives are pulled apart by what Roy describes as society’s “Love Laws” – that lay down "who should be loved, and how.
 And how much."

-Through this allegory, the author educates her readers about the deep entrenched casteism in Indian society and the injustices it inflicts through discrimination.
+Through this allegory, the author educates her readers about the deeply entrenched casteism in Indian society and the injustices it inflicts through discrimination.

-The book is also a gateway for students to get interested in Roy’s oeuvre, which is largely her political essays as a renowned human rights activist. ⭐️
+The book is also a gateway for students to get interested in Roy’s larger body of work, which is largely her political essays as a renowned human rights activist.

-One of 20th century’s greatest novelists, Jean Rhys grew up on the Caribbean island of Dominica.
-Written as a sequel to Charlotte Brontë’s ‘Jane Eyre’, The Wide Sargasso Sea is a redemption of Bertha Mason; Mr. Rochester’s apparently deranged wife.
+One of the 20th century’s greatest novelists, Jean Rhys, grew up on the Caribbean island of Dominica.
+Written as a sequel to Charlotte Brontë’s ‘Jane Eyre’, The Wide Sargasso Sea is a redemption of Bertha Mason; Mr Rochester’s apparently deranged wife.
 Rhys sees Bertha not as the “aggressor” but the “sacrificial victim”.